 Grace notes are used regularly in guitar solos as they’re a great way to add unique phrasing and ornamentation to your playing.
 They’re often paired with bends, slides, hammer-ons, or pull-offs.
 Like the string bending technique, Mayer uses this technique a lot in his solos.
 Almost all of his solos feature grace notes, but if you’d like to see a specific solo, check out our video lesson on the solo for “Rosie.”
 While following along with the TABs in the video lesson, check out the third bar of the solo where there is a 64th note.
 Technically, that note should be a grace note, but I couldn’t figure out a way to add in grace notes in my notation app, which is why I wrote it as a 64th note.
 Also notice how that grace note is paired with a slide technique.

 Raking is an aggressive sounding blues technique that adds percussive pops to a single note.
-The technique is usually used when you’re looking to play a single note, but you’d like to make it sound fuller and more aggressive.
-The way this can be accomplished is by fretting the note that should be played, while muting all the other strings with the free fingers of your left hand, then aggressively strumming all the strings with your right hand.
+The technique is used when you’re looking to play a single note, but you’d like to make it sound fuller and more aggressive.
+This can be accomplished by fretting the note that should be played, while muting all the other strings with the free fingers of your left hand, then aggressively strumming all the strings with your right hand.
 This will result in a really loud, percussive played note.
-In TABs, rakes are notated with an “X,” which is displayed in the following image.
+In TABs, rakes are notated with an “X,” which is displayed in the following image:

 Rakes are another technique used very frequently in blues guitar, and the most notable guitarist to use rakes is arguably Stevie Ray Vaughan as it helps him get that aggressive tone.
 Check out “Pride And Joy” to hear him use it throughout the song.

-Mayer also uses rakes quite a bit, and he can be seen using it a lot in his songs with the trio.
+Mayer also uses rakes quite a bit, and he can be seen using it a lot in his songs with the John Mayer Trio.
 Listen to “Who Did You Think I Was” to hear him use a rake technique throughout the entire verse riff.
-Mayer also uses rakes a lot in his guitar solos, most notably in his solo for “Bold As Love.”
-Listen to the opening notes of the solo and how bold and aggressive they sound (you can also hear the rake before each note).
+For an example in a guitar solo, listen to the opening notes of the solo in “Bold As Love” (you can also hear the rake before each note).
 It’s very hard to make your notes sound that aggressive without using rakes.

 Seeing as B.B.
 King is a huge influence on John Mayer, Mayer also tends to use a lot of vibrato in his playing.
 Like the bends, rakes, and grace notes, vibratos are another technique that is used for almost every guitar solo from Mayer.
 Vibratos are also often paired with a bend technique, and this can be heard in the intro line of “Gravity.”
 Going back to that live video of “Ain’t No Sunshine,” the very first note of the solo has a long, sustained vibrato.